Beginner’s Guide to Router Bits

 You might ask yourself what a wood router is used for and why you need one.
 Wood routers are an excellent tool for cutting joints, making duplicates from patterns, making decorative surface cuts, and much more.
-The wood router is one of the most valuable and versatile woodworking tools to have in your collection.
-However, the router itself won’t do much good without router bits
+The wood router is one of your collection’s most valuable and versatile woodworking tools.
+However, the router will only do a little good without the right router bits.

 Router Bit Anatomy